Pomax/are-we-flying/docs/index.md

 });
 ```

-And while that's a bit more code: every time we edit `some-module.js` and save it, the watcher will reload it and our `Something` variable will get updated.
-So that leaves one issue: making sure that instances of our variable get updated, too, by taking advantage of how inheritance works in JS.
-We can update running instances' prototypes and thus "switch them over" to the new flavour of our code:
+And while that's a bit more code, now every time we edit `some-module.js` and save it, the watcher will reload that code for us and our `Something` variable will get updated.
+So that solved half of the reloading problem.
+The other half is making sure that if our module exports a class, that _instances_ of that class get updated, too, by taking advantage of how prototype inheritance works in JS.

+Because objects in JS are just key/value objects where some values can be functions, with a prototype property that points to "another object" with more key/value properties, some of which can be functions, objects don't really have "a class" so much as they have "a prototype object".
+And we can change that prototype object if we really need to.
+Normally, this would be a bad idea(tm) but in this specific case, it's exactly what we need to make sure that instances of any classes we write get updated "on the fly" as part of the reload process:

 ```javascript
 // Imagine we load a class from a module and create an instance of that class: